dotnet/dotnet-monitor/documentation/api/processes-env.md

 # Processes - Get Environment

 Gets the environment block of a specified process.
+Only supported for .NET 5+ applications.

 ```http
 GET https://localhost:52323/processes/{pid}/env